-Introduction.-Entanglement has illuminated quantum many-body phenomena from space-time's structure [1-3] to phases [4-12] and thermalization [13].
+Entanglement has illuminated quantum many-body phenomena from space-time's structure [1-3] to phases [4-12] and thermalization [13].
 A large, isolated many-body system thermalizes internally when evolved under a nonintegrable, chaotic Hamiltonian.
 Such dynamics tend to imbue an initial pure state, after long times, with properties closely approximated in pure states drawn randomly from the available Hilbert space.
 The random state's average bipartite entanglement is quantified with a Page curve [14]: Consider partitioning the system into two subsystems, calculating a subsystem's entanglement entropy, and averaging the entropy over states drawn randomly from the full system's Hilbert space.
 The average, plotted against the subsystem's size, forms a Page curve.

 Page curves have been studied in the context of Abelian symmetries [15-34].
 Consider a many-body system whose evolution conserves an extensive observable, or charge; examples include the total particle number.
 Studying thermalization properties via a Page curve, one draws random pure states from a chosen particle-number sector-an eigenspace of the charge.
-We call such an eigenspace a microcanonical subspace \mathcal{S} .
-More generally, the system may have multiple charges that commute with each other, so that the symmetry remains Abelian. \mathcal{S} can be chosen to be an eigenspace shared by the charges (apart from the Hamiltonian).
+We call such an eigenspace a microcanonical subspace S. More generally, the system may have multiple charges that commute with each other, so that the symmetry remains Abelian.
+S can be chosen to be an eigenspace shared by the charges (apart from the Hamiltonian).

-However, noncommutation lies at the heart of quantum theory, underlying uncertainty relations, measurement disturbance, and notions of locality [35, 36].
-Conserved charges can fail to commute with each other, though charges' commutation was assumed implicitly across thermodynamics for decades [37-44].
-The assumption was lifted in quantum thermodynamics recently [39-76].
-Noncommuting charges have been shown to invalidate derivations of the thermal state's form [40, 42]; reduce entropy-production rates [58]; and potentially enhance finite-size corrections to the eigenstate thermalization hypothesis, a framework for explaining quantum systems' internal thermalization [41].
-The experimental testing of these results [49] has begun with a trapped-ion simulator [50].
+However, noncommutation lies at the heart of quantum theory, underlying uncertainty relations, measurement disturbance, and notions of locality [35,36].
+Conserved charges can fail to commute with each other, though charges' commutation was assumed implicitly across thermodynamics for decades [37-43].
+The assumption was lifted in quantum thermodynamics recently [39-70].
+Charges' noncommutation has been shown to conflict with derivations of the thermal state's form [39,41]; reduce entropy-production rates [56]; and conflict with the eigenstate thermalize hypothesis, a framework for explaining quantum systems' internal thermalization [40].
+The experimental testing of these results [48] has begun with a trapped-ion simulator [49] whose dynamics were chaotic [57], yet conserved all three components of the global spin.
 Inspired by quantum thermodynamics, we aim to quantify a particularly quantum feature of many-body physics in this paper: how charges' noncommutation-a symmetry's non-Abelian nature-affects Page curves.